 These aren’t realistic for a start-up bookie, but they are great goals to aim for.
 You also only need a really small part of the overall pie to see huge returns.
 The industry is worth around £15 Billion per year in the UK alone, so there is a lot to go around.

 What Type of Bookie Will You Be?

 Bookmakers in the UK fall into 3 brackets:

 - High street

 The demographic and scope for expansion with each of these will vary massively.
-Given that the industry is shifting massively to online and in particular mobile betting, this sector is going to have more potential for profit, but it will also be much more competitive.
+Given that the industry is shifting massively to online and, in particular, mobile betting, this sector is going to have more potential for net wins, but it will also be much more competitive.